SOUNDCAMP in LONDON

 SoundCamp returns to Stave Hill Ecological Park over the weekend of International Dawn Chorus Day 6 to 7 May.

-We invite you to join us for a free programme of workshops, walks, performances and discussions with artist and naturalists including Iain Boulton, Kate Carr, Rebeka Clark, John Lely, Tom Mudd, Chris Wood, Maria Papadomanolaki, Nick Croft, Dave Clark, Cake Music.
+We invite you to join us for a free programme of workshops, walks, local and remote performances and discussions with artists and naturalists including Kate Carr, Rebeka Clark, Charlie Fox, Lisa Hall, John Lely, Maria Papadomanolaki, Chris Wood, Pickling Peckham, Sam and Max Baraitser Smith, Iain Boulton, Nick Croft, Dave Clark.

 The SHED at Stave Hill will be the broadcast station for Reveil: a live 24 hour radio transmission of the sounds of daybreak, which loops the globe with the rising sun from 5AM on Saturday.
 Now in its 4th year, Reveil links ecological and acoustic projects via a network of real-time streams.